elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

 > ❗Elastio never modifies customer's production data.
 IAM permissions restrict Elastio to mutating only resources managed by Elastio itself.
 All such resources have `elastio:resource=true` tag.
 During regular operation of Elastio all data is treated as sensitive and Elastio can only read and create snapshots of resources.
 AWS Backup restore testing is an exception where a temporarily restored resource is created and handed to the scanning software to battle-test it.

-For Elastio to be able to modify the temporarily restored resource, you must grant explicit permission.
-This must done by adding a tag `elastio:resource=true` to the restored resource.
+For Elastio to be able to modify the temporarily restored resource, you must grant explicit permission by adding a tag `elastio:resource=true` to the restored resource.

 ## Lambda API